caxanga334/NavBot/docs/INSTALL.md

 The latest dev builds of NavBot are available as workflow artifacts.
 Check the [Actions] page.
 Sometimes dev builds are pushed as pre-releases.
 Check the [Releases] page for the latest pre-release.
+Runs on SourceMod 1.13 ONLY.

 ## Stable Builds

 NavBot is currently in development and does not have stable releases.
 They will be available on the [Releases] in the future.
+Runs on SourceMod 1.12 ONLY.

 # Installing